7 Sweet Almond Oil Benefits Your Skin Will Love

 Almond Oil for Dark Circles

-Besides the obvious benefits to the sensitive skin under the eye, almond oil is also said to aid in the contracting of dilated blood vessels that cause the discoloration under the eye in the first place.
+Besides the obvious benefits to the sensitive skin under the eye, almond oil is also said to aid in the contracting of dilated blood vessels that cause discoloration under the eye in the first place.
 Also, it’s said to be a great source of vitamin K, which can reduce dark circles when applied topically.
-However, this point has been debated by some and there’s still a need for further research to substantiate the claim more fully.
+However, this point has been debated by some, and there’s still a need for further research to substantiate the claim more fully.

-When this great oil is coupled with other ingredients packed with amazing skin nourishing benefits (Manuka Honey for example), it makes for an amazing natural solution for you if you have dark circles under your eyes.
+When this great oil is coupled with other ingredients packed with amazing skin nourishing benefits (Manuka Honey, for example), it makes for an amazing natural solution for you if you have dark circles under your eyes.
 For further reading and recipes, read our other post: “Almond Oil for Dark Circles“.

 Smooth and Healthy Skin

 There are so many synthetic ingredients in store-bought lotions and skin balms.
-So, those that are wise and health conscious choose to always opt for something natural or homemade instead.
+So, those who are wise and health-conscious choose to always opt for something natural or homemade instead.
 For example, homemade body butter is packed with multiple ingredients that promote dashingly healthy skin.
 And, as you’ve probably guessed already, almond oil is often one of the main ingredients in body butter!
 Homemade body butter is also very simple and easy to make.
 Check out one recipe below that includes almond oil as the main ingredient.